 4.1 Service Architecture

-The Converged Charging Service is provided by the CHF to the consumer and shown in the SBI representation model in figure 4.
+The Converged Charging Service or offline charging service is provided by the CHF to the consumer and shown in the SBI representation model in figure 4.
 1.1.
 The 5G Data connectivity domain charging is depicted in 3GPP TS 32.255 [30].

-The ConvergedCharging Service (Nchf_ ConvergedCharging) is part of the Nchf service-based interface exhibited by the Charging Function (CHF) , with SMF as the NF Service Consume.
+The ConvergedCharging Service (Nchf_ ConvergedCharging) or offline charging serviceis part of the Nchf service-based interface exhibited by the Charging Function (CHF) , with SMF as the NF Service Consume.